 When a client is unhappy, you should also make sure they feel heard.
 Reply to them patiently and don’t rush to answer if they are in the middle of a long monologue.
-Let they talk and listen actively by making agreement sounds, like “hmmrmm” and “I see”.
+Yet they talk and listen actively by making agreement sounds, like “hmmm” and “I see”.

 According to Forbes, another important aspect about it is summarizing what they have said after they finish.
-It makes you sound more trustworthy and helps calming them down.
+It makes you sound more trustworthy and helps to calm them down.

-Then make all questions you want to make.
-A clarifying communication is extremely important to build a better relationship from this point on.
+Then make all the questions you want to make.
+Clarifying communication is extremely important to build a better relationship from this point on.

 Show empathy for their issue